 San Bruno is a medium-sized city located in the state of California.
 With a population of 43,908 people and ten constituent neighborhoods, San Bruno is the 205th largest community in California.

 San Bruno home prices are not only among the most expensive in California, but San Bruno real estate also consistently ranks among the most expensive in America.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Bruno is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, San Bruno is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in San Bruno who work in office and administrative support (16.30%), sales jobs (10.07%), and management occupations (9.43%).
+Overall, San Bruno is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in San Bruno who work in management occupations (12.38%), office and administrative support (11.03%), and sales jobs (10.82%).

 Also of interest is that San Bruno has more people living here who work in computers and math than 95% of the places in the US.